PdxCodeGuild/Full-Stack-Day-Class/practice/blackjack.md

 ## Advanced

-*   Bring in your dealer hitting logic from the [21 practice problem](/practice/21.md) in it's own module.
+*   Bring in your dealer hitting logic from the [21 practice problem](/practice/21.md) into a top-level function it's own module `dealer`.
-    Update it to use the classes here.
+    Update it to take in a `Hand` instance and return whether to hit.

+*   Add a "card counting assistant" top-level function in a module `advisor`.
+    Have it take in a deck and a hand and print out the probability that you will bust.
+    You can find the [expectation value](http://www.wikihow.com/Calculate-an-Expected-Value) of the score of your hand given one more card; basically the sum of the probability of the card multiplied by the resulting score of the hand with that card.

 *   Add in a UI so a single user can play versus the dealer.

 *   Allow multiple hands to be played with the same deck.

-*   Add a "card counting assistant".
-    When given the option to draw another card, print out the probability that your next card will keep you under 21.